airmeter-io/website/3-make.markdown

 maintitle: Make a Device
 sortOrder: 3
 permalink: /make/
+title: Make a Device
 breadcrumb:
     -
       name: Make a Device
 ---

-# Make a Device

 At its core the AirMeter.IO firmware solely needs the supported components to be connected together in one of the supported "configurations".